Sathyanesan-Lab/Sathyanesan-Lab.github.io/People/index.md

     </div>
     <div class="splash-block">
       <h2>Amelia Moore</h2>
       <p>Amelia just completed her B.S. in Biology at UD while also playing as a student-athlete on the UD Women's Volleyball team.
 Amelia has always had a passion to pursue a career in the medical field and plans to attend medical or veterinary school.
-Amelia is currently pursuing an M.S. in Biology and looks forward to exploring and making research discoveries in neuroscience, particularly to help patients affected by Down syndrome.</p>
+Amelia is currently pursuing an M.S. in Biology at UD and looks forward to exploring and making research discoveries in neuroscience, particularly to help patients affected by Down syndrome.</p>
     </div>
   </div>
 </section>